kmhess/SoFiA-image-pipeline/README.md

     -c     Catalog file.
 Can be the ascii file ending in .txt or the XML file from SoFiA-2.

 OPTIONAL:
     -id    Select certain sources, or range of sources from catalog based on the source id number.
 Default is all sources.
-Include `0` to make summary image of all sources.
-Run with `-id -1` for all sources and summary images.
+Include `0` to make summary images of all sources.
+Run with `-id -1` for all individual sources plus summary images.
-    -s     List of surveys on which to overlay HI contours.
+    -s     List of surveys on which to overlay spectral line contours.
 Only the first entry will be used in the combined image if `-m` option is used.
 If 'none', work in offline mode.
 Default is 'DSS2 Blue'.
-    -ui    User supplied image for overlaying HI contours.
+    -ui    User supplied image for overlaying spectral line contours.
 Can use this in combination with `-s` and a list of surveys.
     -ur    Percentile range when plotting the user supplied image.
 Requires two values.
 Default is [10., 99.].
     -line  Specify a spectral line for all sources in catalog.
 Default is 'HI'.
 Also possible is 'CO(1-0)' up to (3-2) and 'OH_1667' and the 3 other OH lines which may fall within L-band observations.
-A second possibility is specifying 1-3 comma-separated parameters that are molecule,rest frequency in GHz,label such as 'CO,115,CO(1-0)'.
+A second possibility is specifying 1-3 comma-separated parameters that are <molecule>,<rest frequency in GHz>,<label> such as 'CO,115,CO(1-0)'.
 A line table is provided with the software in `src/data/tier1_lines_reformat.list`.
     -i     Minimum image size (ARCMIN).
 Images will be square.
-If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
+If a spectral line source exceeds the requested size, a larger image to fit the contours will be generated.
 Default is 6 arcmin.
-    -snr   Specify the SNR range within which to plot the lowest HI contour.
+    -snr   Specify the SNR range within which to plot the lowest spectral line contour.
 Requires 2 values.
 Default is [2.0, 3.0].
     -o     Path to the original data file on which source finding was conducted.
 This allows the spectrum with noise to be plotted over the full spectral range of the original cube.
 If -o set with no filename provided, will attempt to guess file name based on catalog name.
     -b     Synthesized beam dimensions.
 If the primary header of the FITS files do not contain the beam information, this can be provided by the user.
 Accepts 1 to 3 values in order (bmaj,bmin,bpa).
 Format is comma separated, with no spaces.
     -cw    Channel width.
 This is only necessary if a source cubelet is not available, for example if user only has a mom0.
 Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)